pingcap/docs/tidb-configuration-file.md

 ### `enable-one-pc` <!-- New in v5.0 -->

-- Specifies whether to use the one-phase commit feature for transactions involving only one Region.
-Compared with the traditional two-phase commit, first phase commit can greatly reduce transaction commit latency and increase throughput.
+- Specifies whether to use the one-phase commit feature for transactions that involve only one Region.
+Compared with the two-phase commit, the one-phase commit feature can greatly reduce the commit latency and increase throughput.
 - Default value: `false`

 > **Warning:**